krishnakumar4a4/speakup/README.md

 # speakup
-Meetings and discussions gets more lively
+Meetings and discussions get more lively